 CDT Water Report

-The CDT water report has information about the current water availability for the CDT.
 The CDT is quite a dry trail.
 Every state on the trail has long sections with little water.
 The deserts in New Mexico are dry in many places.
 Cattle ponds and electric windmills are the only water sources for many miles.

 Many of the high ridges in the Rocky Mountains of Colorado also have sections of little or no water.
-The great basin in Wyoming is notorious for long sections of little water.
-The same is true for the ridge top walking in Idaho and Montana.
+The Great Basin in Wyoming is notorious for long sections of little water.
+The same is true for the ridge-top walking in Idaho and Montana.

 Snow Conditions on the Continental Divide Trail

-A late season snow melt will mean many potentially dangerous situations.
-Many an experienced snow hiker has been humbled by a combination of dangerous snow, bad weather and slow travel.
+A late-season snow melt will mean many potentially dangerous situations.
+Many an experienced snow hiker has been humbled by a combination of dangerous snow, bad weather, and slow travel.

 The southbound hiker has the advantage of only really getting a short section of snow in Glacier National Park.
 Mainly at the Passes.
-15th June is generally accepted as the safest start date SOBO.
+15th June is generally accepted as the safest start date for SOBO.

 Snow depth chart for the Continental Divide Trail